suggestionsbot/suggestions-bot-js/README.md

 # Suggestions Bot
 The Suggestions Bot is a simple bot.
 It handles the creation of new suggestions that are pushed into a `#suggestions` channel on the guild.
 From there, users can react with a `✅` to agree with a suggestion or a `❌` to disagree with a suggestions.
+Suggestions can be removed by the suggestion author or the bot owner (soon to be updated to those who have the `MANAGE_MESSAGES` permission).

 ## Requirements